New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Bond funds

 These bond funds contain mostly bonds and other debt and are subject to the same inflation, interest rate, and credit risks as their underlying bonds.
 Thus rising bond prices can hurt a bond fund.
-Since longer-term bonds are usually more sensitive to rising interest rates, funds holding short- or medium-term bonds might be more stable as interest rates rise.
+Since longer-term bonds are usually more sensitive to evolving interest rates, funds holding short- or medium-term bonds might be more stable as interest rates rise.

 Bond funds have no fixed maturity dates - except for target maturity ETFs - because bond funds typically have bonds of varying maturities and can buy and sell bonds before they mature.
 Therefore consider the fund duration taking into account the duration of underlying bonds.
 More duration means greater sensitivity to changes in interest rates.
 Duration is usually included among other details about a bond fund.
 Duration is useful as a general guideline only when comparing funds against similar underlying bond types.

 The sensitivity of a fund to interest rates is only part of its value; Market and economic dynamics may affect fund performance.
-And as underlying bonds mature and are replaced by higher-yielding bonds in an environment of rising interest rates, the fund's yield and/or share price may rise over a longer period.
+And as underlying bonds mature and are replaced by higher-yielding bonds in an environment of evolving interest rates, the fund's yield and/or share price may rise over a longer period.
 Even short-term, the interest payments from the fund could cushion any share price declines.

 Remember also that fund managers could react differently if falling bond prices hurt a fund.
 Others may reduce interest payments to keep the fund's asset value at the cost of its yield.
 Some will preserve a fund's yield at the cost of its asset value by putting money into longer-duration or lower-credit-quality bonds with higher yields but higher risk.
 The prospectus and other fund-related information may contain information about the fund's management, objectives, and flexibility in achieving those objectives.